About

 Artist statement

-Life for me is all about discovery and expression.
-This is one reason why I consider the process of art making at least as important as the final art product.
-I see painting as an open exploration into life, into myself, requiring investigation, trying out, adjusting, going back and forth, until the work is done.
+The things that energise me most in life are discovery, investigation and the subsequent visual expression of my feelings and findings.
+I see painting as a process of open exploration into myself, into life, the world.
+As a process which entails looking inwardly and outwardly, experimenting, taking risks, adjusting and readjusting - going back and forth until the result feels right.
 As such, I experience painting as a balancing act between hope and fear, between futile holding on and hair-raising letting go.
-It is precisely this struggle that is the major challenge and fun of it all!
-And when I manage to overcome the obstacles the paintings put forth and create something which appeals to me, it is pure bliss.
-Because the end result remains unknown to me until it is there, it is always a surprise.
+It is precisely this struggle where the juice is - the major challenge and enjoyment of it all!
+And when I manage to overcome the obstacles the paintings put forth and create something which sits right with me, it is pure bliss.

 My motto is ‘Journeys with and without maps’*.
 I live, travel, paint and photograph both with and without a plan or map.
-As an artist I am always venturing into the unknown, forever moving towards something new and unexpected.
+As an artist I am always venturing into the unknown, forever moving towards something new, something unexpected that surprises me.
 It makes for an exciting life!

 * With a wink to Graham Greene's travel writing Journey without maps.